louislafosse/kern_syscall/README.md

 # kern_syscall
-Recoding syscall used in LibC
+Recoding syscall's used in LibC